projedi/projedi.github.io/_drafts/lua-in-rust-3.markdown

 }
 {% endhighlight %}
 * Count items.
 A hacky way: for each item `$v` generate a pair `($v, 1)`, extract the second item (i.e. `1`) and sum all of them.
+Note, that function is mark `const` so it should (must?) be evaluated at compile time, producing an actual constant instead of a giant `1 + 1 + ... + 0` expression.
 {% highlight rust %}
 pub const fn items_count() -> usize {
     $(($n::$v, 1).1 + )* 0